Narendra019/Auto-Image-Compressor/README.md

 # Auto-Image-Compressor
-Resizing &amp; adding in MS-Word using Python
+Resizing and adding in MS-Word using Python.
+# Libraries
+ Os,Tkinter,Python-docx,PIL